 This post includes affiliate links.
 If you make a purchase through one of the links, I may receive a percentage of the sale at no extra cost to you.

-About North Cape Hiking Trail
+About the North Cape Hiking Trail

 Location: North Cape, Prince Edward Island